Generation of large-scale continuous-variable cluster states multiplexed both in time and frequency domains

-Here, the dual-rail cluster states generated in step \uppercase\expandafter{\romannumeral1} of Fig.1(b) can be expressed as:
+Here, the dual-rail cluster states generated in step \uppercase\expandafter{\romannumeral3} of Fig.1(b) can be expressed as:

 where the superscript (0) and (1) of the annihilation operators correspond to vacuum state and dual-rail state.
 The subscripts correspond to down-conversion field and the time, respectively.
-The nullifiers of the dual-rail cluster states can be obtained by calculating the relations of the annihilation operators, where the superscript and subscript of the quadrature operators represent the down-conversion field and the time, respectively.
+Then, we introduce the nullifiers to characterize the generated cluster states which correspond to the stabilizer for cluster states with discrete variables in the case of the infinite squeezing and are used to verify the generation of cluster states.
+The nullifiers of the dual-rail cluster states can be obtained by calculating the relations of the annihilation operators\cite{yokoyama(2013),yoshikawa(2016),fukui(2020)}, where the superscript and subscript of the quadrature operators represent the down-conversion field and the time, respectively.

 Subsequently, we use the Van Loock-Furusawa (VLF) full inseparable criterion.
-For a minimum unit of the dual-rail cluster state, there are four basic modes and seven possible patterns, based on which the following inequalities as a sufficient condition due to full inseparability can be obtained as: where $\hbar=1 $, and variances of nullifiers $\hat{n}_{k}^x $ and $\hat{n}_{k}^p$ can be calculated, which determine the minimum squeezing of generating 1D cluster states.
+For a minimum unit of the dual-rail cluster states, there are four basic modes and seven possible patterns, based on which the following inequalities as a sufficient condition due to full inseparability can be obtained as: where $\hbar=1 $, and variances of nullifiers $\hat{n}_{k}^x $ and $\hat{n}_{k}^p$ can be calculated, which determine the required minimum squeezing for generating 1D cluster states.
 When the squeezing is larger than $-3dB$, the sufficient condition for inseparability will be satisfied, as is shown in Fig.5.